-Recommendation 5 of the report states:
+Recommendation 5 of the report states: 28

 DfE must review, streamline and clarify the governance and oversight arrangements for skills in Northern Ireland and ensure that the skills system can be more easily navigated by stakeholders.
+It

-It should clearly set out the roles and responsibilities of the different bodies in the skills system and eradicate unnecessary overlap.
+Providing research and information services to the Northern Ireland Assembly should clearly set out the roles and responsibilities of the different bodies in the skills system and eradicate unnecessary overlap.